bobalazek/lambot/README.md

 **This repository is under heavy development and HAS NOT yet been used on live accounts.
 USE AT YOUR OWN RISK!**

-Right now a v2 of this bot is being developed where I started from scratch, as I made some decisions at the begining that are hard to solve without a complete rewrite, but the repository will still stay active so I can salvage bits from it.
+Right now a v2 of this bot is being developed where I started from scratch, as I made some decisions at the begining that are hard to solve without a complete rewrite or plain wrong (like using JS numbers, instead of BN), but the repository will still stay online, so I can salvage bits from it.

+Besides, it was mostly just a learning experience for me personally.
+If you want to use something in production, use [Freqtrade](https://www.freqtrade.io/en/stable/).

 ## Getting started